nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_workflow_overview.md

 {% include custom/search.warnbanner.html %}

-## ITK Work Flow For Outpatient letter ##
+## ITK Work Flow For Outpatient Letter ##

-This section documents work flow associated with the Outpatient letter.
+This section documents work flow associated with the Outpatient Letter.
 The subsections show the resources that may be associated with work flow.